Art (ART) Courses

 ART 109 Intro To Drawing & Painting (3) (other) Studio experiences for non-majors.
 Emphasis on formal concepts in drawing and painting.
 The course incorporates various drawing and painting media into exercises, projects, and lectures to develop personal expression.

-ART 112 Introduction to Digital Media (3) A foundation level introduction to methods of two dimensional digital image making and manipulation using industry standard software.
-Emphasis will be placed on technical and compositional skill development in a fine arts context.
+ART 112 Introduction to Digital Media (3) A foundation level introduction to methods of two and three dimensional image making and manipulation using industry standard software in a fine arts context.
+Emphasis will be placed on visual literacy including technical and compositional skill development experiences applicable to a broad range of disciplines such as art, education and business marketing.
+(Attributes: DA)

 ART 122 FP Studio: Beginning Painting (3) (other) Foundation Program Studio.
 Introduction to painting; exploration of color theory and its applications; and investigation of perceptual relationships of light, color, and space.
 Studio exploration of the principles of visual organization through applications of color concepts and fundamental materials and techniques of painting.
 Pre: ART 121.